core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   * If the 'authority' component specifies a host-ip, then the 'scheme-id' (hence the URI scheme) is sufficient to identify the transport.

   * If the 'authority' component specifies a host-name, then the consumer of the CRI has to resolve the host-name and consider the result together with the 'scheme-id' (hence the URI scheme) in order to identify the transport.
-For instance, DNS resolution can be used (e.g., as defined in {{I-D.ietf-core-dns-over-coap}}).
+For instance, DNS resolution can be used (e.g., as defined in {{RFC9953}}).

   The identified transport determines what elements are required in the 'tpi_details' element of the 'tp_info' array, as well as what information they convey, their encoding, and their semantics.
 Those elements are specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry for the entry associated with the identified CoAP transport (see {{iana-coap-transport-information}})